 - Conference Room

 The conference room is available for small sessions.
 The room has a Mac Mini for presentations along with a VGA and HDMI inputs for personal laptops.

 The conference room also has an integrated camera and microphones for teleconferencing with Zoom.
 Other teleconferencing needs may be accommodated with advance notice.
 Please contact the program staff to schedule use.

 - Seminar Classroom

 The 10th floor seminar room is a classroom setting.
 A Mac Mini is available for presentations along with an HDMI connection for laptops.
 A blu-ray player is also available.
 Please contact the program staff to schedule use.

 ICERM provides thin clients in all offices as well as in the common areas for visitor use.
 The thin clients run a custom thin version of Linux and provide open access to a web browser, SSH terminal and printing capability.

 ICERM provides access to virtual Linux desktops to long-term visitors (those who are issued a Brown ID) via Virtual Network Computing (VNC) through Brown's Center for Computation and Visualization.
+The VNC client has access to CCV's full library of software programs and modules.
 VNC access may be provided to short-term visitors as well on a case-by-case basis and with advance notice.

 High-performance computing is available to long-term ICERM visitors upon request through Brown's Center for Computation and Visualization.

 CCV's supercomputing cluster "Oscar" has over 400 compute nodes providing over 650 teraflops of computing power and a large library of preinstalled software modules.
 For more information about Oscar, please see the Oscar page of our Systems Documentation Wiki.
 In addition, CCV has the full Oscar User Manual available on their website.

 Please see ICERM's IT staff to request access.